 Layers of toffee and honey give way to fruity notes of candied pear, stewed apples, spice, subtle oak and vanilla, before delivering a long, lingering and caramel finish.
 To Eddie Russell, Master’s Keep 1894 is perfection in a bottle – an ode to that dream-like summer day in historic Rickhouse A.

-I’ve heard Eddie share this recollection before on more than one occasion.
-As I mentioned earlier in this post, it’s truly a wonderful story and I enjoy hearing it every time it’s told.
+I’ve heard Eddie Russell share this recollection on more than one occasion.
+As I mentioned previously, it’s a wonderful story and I enjoy hearing it every time it’s told.
 Naturally, a story of such importance should have a whiskey to carry its emotional weight, shouldn’t it?
 I’m going to pause right there and move forward with the tasting.
-I have a lot to say about 1894, but I think it’s best we have perspective on the bourbon itself before continuing the discussion.
+I have a lot to say about Master’s Keep 1894, but I think it’s best we gain perspective on the bourbon itself before continuing the discussion.

 Tasted neat in a Glencairn after a few minutes rest …